 The ancient A was drawn as an ox-head.
 The ox is a burden bearer.

 The ancient L was drawn as a shepherd’s staff or yoke.

-Together, they make the statement that God yokes Himself to man to carry his burdens.
-(Side Note: the word burden is an oracle/prophecy)
+Together, they make the statement that God yokes Himself to man to carry man’s burdens.
+(Side Note: the word burden can also mean “oracle/prophecy”)

 Today, the word is written below in modern English (left to right):

 Consider this reference verse: